 Interior Designer Salaries by Top Industries

 Most people think of interior designers as self-employed professionals (about 32% are) who help couples and families re-design and re-furnish the interior of their homes.
 But interior designers work in larger capacity and actually cross all types of industries.
-The U.S. Bureau of Labor Statistics (BLS) current Occupational Employment Statistics lists the median annual salaries for interior designers in the top industries where they work:
+The U.S. Bureau of Labor Statistics (BLS) 2021 Occupational Employment Statistics lists the median annual salaries for interior designers based on the top metropolitan areas where they work:

 Job Growth and Outlook for Interior Designers

-The BLS predicts little or no change in job growth for interior designers through 2030.
-Considering the national average for all occupations is 8%, this data represents slower than average growth.
-About 17% of designers work in construction, architectural, and engineering related industries and since these areas are anticipated to grow, these professionals may see solid job growth.
+The BLS predicts 0.9% job growth for interior designers through 2031.
+Considering the national average for all occupations is 5%, this data represents slower than average growth.
+About 32% of designers are self-employed and 13% work in architectural and engineering related industries and since these areas are anticipated to grow, these professionals may see solid job growth.

 Interior designers who specialize in a particular area of the industry, such as kitchens, bathrooms or in sustainable interior design, could benefit from being an expert and may use their knowledge of products and standards to better help customers and clients fulfill their needs.